 These unobtrusive profiles are intended to provide a slight accent to more functional, smaller skirting boards.
 Usually found in modern build houses, popular styles such as Bullnose, Torus and Pencil Round can be found here.

 If you’re looking for widely available styles such as those mentioned above, but also including Ogee, Ovolo and Lambs Tongue then you’ll find those here.
-Generally favoured by the construction industry.
+These skirting boards are generally favoured by the construction industry.